5 Tips for Managing Your Freelance Side Hustle

-In the past year or so I’ve been trying to build my freelance work on the side of my part-time job.
-And I have to say, I love it so much!
+In the past year or so I’ve been trying to build up freelance work alongside my part-time job.
+And I have to say, I love it!

-Freelancing allows you to do the work that you want, on your own terms- all while going to a “regular” job at the same time too.
+Freelancing allows me to do the work I want, on my own terms – all while going to my “regular” job for a bit of financial stability.

-However, if you’re working freelance as a side hustle alongside other responsibilities, such as kids or another job, it’s so important to find a few ways to organise your time!
+However, if you’re managing your freelance side hustle alongside other responsibilities, such as kids or another job, it’s so important to effectively organise your time.

-In this post, I’ve come up with 5 simple tips to effectively manage your freelance side hustle.
+In this post, I’ve come up with 5 simple tips to manage your freelance side hustle + my experiences

 1. Don’t just use one calendar